What is customer focus?

 Alternatively, you may simply identify additional activities you wish to carry out.
 This could be establishing an innovation work stream that explores ground-breaking, new UX concepts outside of Business As Usual (BAU).
 It could mean creating journey diagrams so all internal teams work to the same, shared understanding of your customers’ online interactions.

 We would love to hear your about your experiences using this canvas.
 Do these questions generate interesting internal discussions?
 Are there improvements you’d suggest?

-And if you need assistance taking the canvas questions through with your teams, contact our strategy team on +44 (0)117 929 7333 to discuss your situation and get our team’s guidance.
+If you need assistance taking the canvas questions through with your teams, to discuss your situation and get our team’s guidance.